WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/undestanding-global-state-local-context-and-derived-state.md

 -   **Accessing the local context**

-    In the HTML, you can access the local context values directly by referencing `context` in the directive values:
+    In the HTML markup, you can access the local context values directly by referencing `context` in the directive values:

     ```html
     <div data-wp-bind--hidden="!context.isOpen">